Mr. T: Personal life

 Mr. T is a born-again Christian.
-Mr. T has three children; two daughters, one of whom is a comedian, and a son from his ex-wife.
+Mr. T has three children with his wife: two daughters, one of whom is a comedian, and a son.
+Mr. T was sued by a man in 2014 saying that he was also Mr. T's son from outside his marriage.
+The lawsuit was dismissed in August 2014 due to the man's failure to pay the required fees.

 In 1987, he angered the residents of Lake Forest, Illinois, by cutting down more than a hundred oak trees on his estate.
 The local newspaper referred to the incident as "the Lake Forest Chain Saw Massacre".

 In 1995, he was diagnosed with a cutaneous T-cell lymphoma, or mycosis fungoides.
 Once in remission, he joked about the coincidence: "Can you imagine that?
-Cancer with my name on it — personalized cancer! " He wrote an as-yet unpublished book on this experience, called Cancer Saved My Life (Cancer Ain't For No Wimps).
-He made a direct reference to it as he performed a waltz to the song Amazing Grace in Dancing with the Stars.
+Cancer with my name on it – personalized cancer!"
+He wrote an as-yet-unpublished book on this experience, called Cancer Saved My Life (Cancer Ain't For No Wimps).
+He made a direct reference to it as he performed a waltz to the song "Amazing Grace" in Dancing with the Stars.

-He stopped wearing virtually all his gold, one of his identifying marks, after helping with the cleanup after Hurricane Katrina in 2005.
+He stopped wearing virtually all his gold, one of his identifying marks, after helping with the clean-up after Hurricane Katrina in 2005.
 He said, "As a Christian, when I saw other people lose their lives and lose their land and property ...
 I felt that it would be a sin before God for me to continue wearing my gold.
 I felt it would be insensitive and disrespectful to the people who lost everything, so I stopped wearing my gold."

 Mr. T often refers to himself in the third person.
 He also frequently talks in rhymes.
 He cites Muhammad Ali as his "childhood hero" and his main inspiration with regard to style and mannerisms.

-In popular culture

-The pop punk band The Mr. T Experience is named after him.

-Mr. T was featured in the Epic Rap Battles of History episode Mr. T vs. Mr. Rogers, in which he was portrayed by DeStorm Power.